charlenebatiste/Mothership/reflections.md

 1. Yesterday I built an two asteroid functions and refactored the factory functioni for the spaceObject to create a more efficient way to assign and render the asteroids to the page in random locations.
 I also built a functioning scoreboard that changes the display during game play.
 2. Today I will build and complete the detectImpact function.
-3. I've realized I tend to make writting code harder than necessary and want to focuss on keeping evreything simple.
+3. I've realized I tend to make writting code harder than necessary and want to focus on keeping evreything simple.

 # Thursday